iondv/framework/docs/en/1_system_deployment/step3_building_and_running.md

 3. Before launching the app add a new user.
 Open `Mongo Compass` and find the `ino-user` table to delete all entries.
 Further, returne to the console and run the following command.

-`node bin\adduser.js --name admin --pwd 123` - adds a new admin user with the password 123.
+`node bin/adduser.js --name admin --pwd 123` - adds a new admin user with the password 123.

-`node bin\acl.js --u admin@local --role admin --p full` - adds right to the user.
+`node bin/acl.js --u admin@local --role admin --p full` - adds right to the user.

 ## Start of the application

 When building is over you can run the app.
 Please make sure that the `NODE_PATH` environment variable is set.
 Without it, the system will display an error that some components are missing.

 The `npm start` command starts the system.
-The alternative is `node bin\www` command.
+The alternative is `node bin/www` command.

 When you'll see the message that you're running the system on port `8888`, you can open the browser and type the system adress - `http://localhost:8888`.